DingYuke-haha/PathIntegral/README.md

-# PathIntegral
+# Path Integral
-A visualization to demonstrate path integral in physics
+A visualization to demonstrate path integral in physics.